chengxi/tinkerbox_react/README.md

 3. a playground that is more complex than stackoverflow/codesandbox examples, but easier to understand than a production application.

 ## Requirements for this repo
-1. users can interact with the result
+* users can interact with the result
-2. a non-developer can set it up and add new function easily (<2 hrs)
+* a non-developer can set it up in 1 hour
+* a non-developer can add new function easily

 ## A few main components
-1. Styling - Material UI
+* Styling - Material UI
-2. Front-end framework - ReactJS
+* Front-end - ReactJS
-3. Navigation - material selection, drawer, client-side routing
+* Navigation - (Material)selection, drawer, stepper, client-side routing
-4. Authentication and user identities - Auth0 (need account for API key)
+* Authentication and user identities - Auth0 (this requires an API key)
-5. Video chat - Twilio (need account for API key, works locally)
+* Video chat - Twilio (this requires an API key)
-6. Rich-text editor - CKEditor
+* Rich-text editor - CKEditor
-7. Dynamic tables (export, print, sort, filter, grouping, nest records, etc.) - DevExpress Grid, Material table (you can also try TabulatorJS)
+* Dynamic tables (export, print, sort, filter, grouping, nest records, etc.) - DevExpress Grid, Material table (you can also try TabulatorJS)
-8. Data visualization (ReChart)
+* Data visualization (ReChart)
-9. Deployment (AWS amplify)
+* Deployment (AWS amplify)

 ## To Dos
+### Integration features
-1. Server functions (Flask or Node)
+* Server functions (Flask or Node) - this is for more complex backend (DB, API integrations)
-2. Mapbox or Google Map for map view
+* Mapbox or Google Map for map view
-3. Split the code for better re-usability
-4. In-product chat and threaded discussion (potentially Intercom, Discord)
+* In-product chat and threaded discussion (potentially Intercom, Discord, Twilio)
-5. Pinterest-like or Trello-like collection with drag-and-drop
-6. Screenshots and annotations
-7. Integration with other nocode/lowcode tool for faster build up (Notion, Dropbox, Contentful, Stripe, sharing buttons, for example)
+* Integration with other nocode/lowcode tool for faster build up (Contentful, Stripe, sharing buttons, for example)
-8. Full-text search (potentially ElasticSearch)
+* Full-text search (potentially ElasticSearch)

+### New features
+* Trello-like collection/boards with drag-and-drop cards
+* Screenshot of entire or partial page and make threaded comment in-context
+* Audio/video synchronized with page structure

+### Improvements
+* Split the code for better re-usability
+* Find a simpler deployment tool

 ## I am still looking for solutions for the following
-1. Real-time editing for non-document (e.g. Google doc experience for polygons)
+* Real-time editing for non-document (e.g. Google doc experience for polygons, workflow graph)